gbif/hp-gb32/programme.md

 *All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner*

 ### DATE
+**National Symposium**
+Time: XX:XX-XX:XX
+Venue: XXX

+*The symposium is open to Governing Board delegates, GBIF committee members and and invited observers*
+### DATE
 **Governing Board meeting Day 2**
 Time: 09:00-17:00
 Venue: XXX